temporalio/temporal-polyglot/README.md

 ## Temporal Simple Polyglot example

-This demo shows a Java workflow signalling a Go workflow
+This demo shows a Java workflow signalling a Go workflow and vice versa

 ### Running the demo